 In the industry the word trust frequently seems to be used for an appliance to figure out "Can I trust my user?" rather than the other way around, can the user trust her appliance or software.
 So for them implementing trust frequently means doing biometric checks on the person at the machine.
 Ouch.

 In PSYC we use the term trust, web of trust, or even the trust chain (a food chain of trust), to intend how a person can be helped to decide whether it can trust another person, a software or machine acting on behalf of that person or even a machine acting on your own behalf.
+This is implemented by means of a distributed social graph in PSYC2 and in form of trust metrics in PSYC1.

 In the grand scheme of eliminating SPAM the web of trust becomes essential in creating the connections between the people.
 Once those are made (in the form of subscriptions etc), trust is no longer necessary.
 It's a kickstart mechanism in a world where strangers usually don't want to do you any good.